rajington/windowsapp/README.md

 * Create `~/.windowsapp/langs.json` which is a hash in the format `{ 'rb' : '/path/to/ruby-to-js/compiler' }`
 * Now you can `require('~/.windowsapp/myfile.rb');` from your main config.
 * And you can use `~/.windowsapp.rb` as your primary config.

+#### Config Caveats

+- If both config files exist, the most recently modified one will be chosen.
+You can override this by using `touch`.
+- If reloading your config file fails, your key bindings will be un-bound as a precaution, presuming that your config file is in an unpredictable state.
+They will be re-bound again next time your config file is successfully loaded.

 ## Config Example